-(2) The current interest rate environment makes this simulation irrelevant as a 200 basis point downward shock to short-term interest rates would result in negative interest rates.
+(3) The interest rate environment as of March 31, 2004 makes this simulation irrelevant as a 200 basis point downward shock to short-term interest rates would result in negative interest rates.

-Our off-balance sheet structure refers to the notional amount of derivative instruments that are not recorded on our balance sheet.
-Since these estimates are based upon numerous assumptions, actual sensitivity to interest rate changes could vary if actual experience differs from the assumptions used.
-The use of derivative instruments to hedge changes in interest rates is an integral part of our strategy to limit interest rate risk.
-Therefore, net interest income may be significantly impacted by cash payments we are required to make or cash payments we receive on derivative instruments.
-The amount of cash payments or cash receipts on derivative instruments is determined by (1) the notional amount of the derivative instrument and (2) current interest rate levels in relation to the various strike prices of derivative instruments during a particular time period.
-By using derivative instruments, we attempt to minimize the effect of both upward and downward interest rate changes on our long-term mortgage portfolio.
-Our goal is to minimize significant changes to base case net interest income as interest rates change.
-In the above analysis, base case net interest income without the use of derivative instruments would cause base case net interest income to fluctuate substantially while the use of derivative instruments creates less volatility in net interest income and earnings.
+The use of derivatives to manage risk associated with changes in interest rates is an integral part of our strategy to limit interest rate risk.
+The amount of cash payments or cash receipts on derivatives is determined by (1) the notional amount of the derivative and (2) current interest rate levels in relation to the various strike prices of derivatives during a particular time period.
+By using derivatives, we attempt to minimize the effect of both upward and downward interest rate changes on our long-term mortgage portfolio.
+Our goal is to minimize significant changes to base case net interest income, including net cash flows from derivatives, as interest rates change.